-Open Awareness Meditation, also known as "open attention," "open monitoring," or "soft focus," is a form of meditation where you allow the many things swirling in your mind (sounds, thoughts, emotions) to arise and then naturally fall away as they are replaced by new sounds, thoughts and emotions.
+Open Awareness Meditation, also known as "open attention," "open monitoring," or "soft focus," is a form of mindfulness meditation in which you allow the many things present in your consciousness (sounds and other sensory input, as well as your thoughts and emotions) to arise in your awareness and then naturally fall away as they are replaced by different sounds, thoughts, etc.

-We have all experienced this on those occasions when we were able to suspend our own point of view momentarily and see from another person's point of view.
-In this example, instead of attaching to our current thoughts and beliefs, we allow new thoughts and beliefs to pass through our mind.
-When we do this, we are practicing open, non-judgemental awareness.
+We have all experienced this in those occasions when we were able to suspend our own point of view momentarily and see from another person's point of view and feel with him or her.
+When we do this, we are practicing open-awareness.

-Yogis were keen to notice that one of the primary tendencies of the mind is to continue to hone in on something, making life feel smaller and smaller.
+Yogis were keen to notice that one of the primary tendencies of the mind is to continue to hone in on something, making experience smaller and smaller.
 For example, when we are watching a movie, our attention gets drawn into the screen.
-For the duration of the movie, we fail to notice what is happening around us.
+For the duration of the movie, that screen draws our entire attention and we fail to notice what is happening around us.
 Open-awareness is the opposite of this.
-It's leaving your mind open like the sky, allowing clouds (thoughts) to pass through, without following them or assigning beliefs to them.
+It's leaving your mind open like the sky, allowing clouds (thoughts) to pass through, without following them.